 Sound samples and reviews of Heard Laboratories can be found on the and/OAR website.

 Heard Laboratories, performed was commissioned by Chicago Sound Map for their 2008 concert, held in the Claudia Cassidy Theater at the Chicago Cultural Center.
 The piece is in two parts, and uses as its score tracks one and two from the Heard Laboratories CD, resulting in a direct, second-for-second electroacoustic interpretation of that phonographic work.
-The ensemble consisted of viola, cello, doublebass, two saxophones, bass clarinet, piano, percussion, and electronics.
+The ensemble consisted of Jen-Clare Paulson (viola), Kevin Davis (cello), Jason Roebke (doublebass), Boris Hauf and Keefe Jackson (saxophones), Jason Stein (bass clarinet), D. Bayne (piano), Michael Hartman (percussion), and Todd Carter and Brian Labycz (electronics), and was conducted by Don Malone.
 The CD, released on Kuro Neko Music in 2009, consists of a multitracked recording of that live concert, and also features a composition by Olivia Block.

 Heard Laboratories, 5-channel Version is a multichannel composition made by overlaying the live recording of Heard Laboratories, performed with the original first two tracks of the Heard Laboratories CD.
 This piece has been exhibited in the planetarium of Casa das Ciencias as part of the